 Lately I have been on the hunt for the Los Angeles food truck with the best banh mi sandwich, a Vietnamese sandwich that features French bread, sweet pickled vegetables, cilantro, and a protein such as chicken or tofu.
 So far I haven't found my dream sandwich on a truck, so I'm happy I found this sensational recipe for banh mi in The Great Pepper Cookbook by Melissa's Produce.

 I went to the cookbook launch party and learned some interesting facts about peppers from Robert Schueller, who is a walking encyclopedia of produce knowledge.
 I learned that the hottest part of the pepper is the veins; next hottest is the seeds.
-This is helpful for me to know since I am wimpy and now know what parts to cut out.
 I never knew before that there are peppers with zero heat, like bell peppers and veggie sweet minis.
 The cookbook has a helpful Scoville scale chart that maps out every kind of pepper from zero heat to ridiculously hot and everything in between.
 In case you are ever on the game show Jeopardy or anything like that, I will let you know that the hottest pepper in the world is the Scorpion.
 Oh, and peppers are technically a fruit because they have seeds.

 I'm really impressed with all the attention to detail in this first-rate cookbook.
 Most of the recipes have gorgeous color photos showing the finished dish.
 All recipes have a helpful tip or shortcut box filled with useful information.
 Many of the recipes are Latin and Asian, which are a natural fit with peppers, but there are also American standards that are jazzed up with peppers.
 The recipes even suggest alternative peppers to suit your preference of spicy or mild.
 If you like your food with a kick of heat, this book helps match the right type of pepper to each dish.